Phanindra0207/GitDemo/README.md

 #PROJECT TITLE

  DESCRIPTION:
-      The project describes about the argricultural marketing system.
+      The project describes about the argricultural marketing system and help farmers to sell their commodity for desired price.